All the world is full of suffering. It is also full of overcoming.

 6. Long-term happiness cannot be bought; it must be earned.

-If you’d rather live surrounded by pristine objects of little significance than by the traces of happy, passionate memories, stay focused on acquiring tangible possessions.
+If you’d rather be surrounded by pristine objects of little significance than by the traces of happy, passionate memories, stay focused on acquiring tangible possessions.
 Otherwise, stop fixating on things you can touch and start caring about the things that touch you.
 Each of us has a unique fire in our heart for something that makes us feel alive.
 It’s your duty to find it and keep it lit.

 7. Not everyone will support you the way you had hoped.

 It’s during the toughest times of your life that you’ll get to see the true colors of the people who say they care about you.
 Notice who sticks around and who doesn’t, and be grateful to those who leave you, for they have given you the room to grow in the space they abandoned, and the awareness to appreciate the people who loved you when you didn’t feel lovable.